HelmiDev03/HMKJDIDA/README.md

 ```
 Now that the virtual environment is activated, we can start installing, upgrading, and removing packages using pip.

-6. The first step is to install the modules needed to run our applications
+6. The first step is to install the modules needed to run our application
 ```bash
 pip -r install requirements.txt
 ```